padalan/decentralMarketPlace/README.md

 ### Description
 Shop owners can list their products by paying network fee only while staying anonymous.
 Customers can buy the product while staying anonymous.
 Escrow service is enabled.
 UI images and Description is served from IPFS.
 Security as priority.

+##### Escrow Contract
+We use voting to determine who wins the escrow during an event of  dispute.

+If both buyer and seller agree with the transaction, they vote accordingly and the buyer can release the funds to seller or seller can refund the buyer without the involvement of an Arbiter.

+If the transaction is disputed, the Arbiter votes to release the funds to the seller or refund the funds to the buyer by voting.
+We use 2/3 voting to decide who wins the dispute.

 More features to come.

 ### About The Project